FhenixProtocol/tfhe-rs/tfhe/docs/application_tutorials/regex.md

 The first optimization involved delaying the execution of FHE operations to _after_ the generation of all possible execution paths to be considered.
-This optimization allows us to prune execution paths during execution path construction that are provably going to result in an encrypted false value, without having already performed the FHE operations up to the point of pruning.
+This optimization allows us to prune execution paths during execution path construction that are probably going to result in an encrypted false value, without having already performed the FHE operations up to the point of pruning.
 Consider the regex `/^a+b$/`, and we are applying this to a content of size 4.
 If we are executing execution paths naively, we would go ahead